FarBeyondDriven/multi-openvpn-tinyproxy/README.md

 ```

 *Note: These signals can be sent by simple scripts to automate a reconnect or shutdown of openvpn.
 The output of the `vpnroutes` script may not be shown when you started `openvpn` on a different console.
 You can still see the messages in your syslog.*

+## Additional status information
+Once the `openvpn` instance is running, you can see all available environment variables that can be used in the `vpnroutes` script in the `/var/run/tinyproxy/$dev.env` file.
+By default this file will be removed when the connection is dropped.